Wenceslao Figuereo

-Wenceslao "Mano Lao" Figuereo Cassó (1834 – January 10, 1910) was a Dominican politician.
+Wenceslao "Mano Lao" Figuereo Cassó (1834 – January 10, 1910) was a Dominican Republic politician.
 He joined the Los Bolos party politician as a young man.
-Figuereo became President of the Dominican Republic on July 26, 1899, following the assassination of President Ulises Heureaux.
+Figuereo was Vice President of the Dominican Republic under President Ulises Heureaux.
+Figuereo became President of the Dominican Republic on July 26, 1899, following the assassination of Heureaux.
+Figuereo was ousted from office on 30 August 1899 in a coup.

 Early life

 Figuereo was born in San Juan de la Maguana in 1834.

 He was born to a half-Taino and half-African enslaved woman by the name of Simona.
 His father was of noble descent, a plantation owner and slave driver named Telésforo Objío Noble.
 Objío Noble would later free Simona and Wenceslao and properly partner Simona.
 Simona changed her name to Catalina when adopted into formal society.
 Wenceslao, having a strained relationship with Telésforo, would be taken in by the Figuereo plantation and mentored from an early age by the Los Bolos political party.

 Figuereo's father and Brigadier General Manuel Rodríguez Objío's mother were siblings, thus, Figuereo and Rodríguez Objío were first cousins.